IshmamF/IshmamF/README.md

 📚 Studying Computer Science at City College of New York <br>
-💭 Learning Backend Engineering and Data Science <br> 🧑🏽‍💻 I enjoy attending hackathons & blogging when I can <br>
+💭 Learning Backend Engineering and Data Science <br> 🧑🏽‍💻 I enjoy attending hackathons,MMA & blogging when I can <br>
 🧠 Background in Data Science and AI/ML

 ### Languages: